Trump Appears To Struggle To Breathe In New Video. What Does That Mean?

-After a three-day stay at the Walter Reed National Military Medical Center following his COVID-19 diagnosis, on Monday Donald Trump returned to Pennsylvania Ave.
+After a three-day stay at the Walter Reed National Military Medical Centre following his COVID-19 diagnosis, on Monday Donald Trump returned to the White House.
 But whether he's actually over his illness is the subject of some debate.
-In fact, when he addressed reporters from the steps of the White House on October 5, Trump appeared to be gasping for air.
+In fact, when he addressed reporters from the steps of the White House on 5th October, Trump appeared to be gasping for air.

 "I watched the video of Trump on the balcony," JaneDoeMD, who claims to be an EM doc, also wrote on Twitter.
 "Here is what I saw: Extra-respiratory muscles to breathe.
 Visible chest wall rise.
 Open mouth breathing at times.
 Rapid shallow breaths at roughly 25-30 breaths per minute.
 More than twice normal.
 This is respiratory distress."